Numbness Ended ~ Vitamin B12 Works

-I got the broken bit out and I soaked my foot in Epsom salts the way I’d done when I’d hurt my foot years earlier.
-I also took vitamin C. My foot didn’t swell, and I didn’t have a fever, so I wasn’t worried.
-I’d checked the internet to read about tetanus, and everything said that you’d have swelling and a fever.
+I got the broken bit out and soaked my foot in Epsom salts the way I’d done when I’d hurt my foot years earlier.
+I also took vitamin C. My foot didn’t swell and I didn’t have a fever, so I didn’t worry.
+I’d checked the internet to read about tetanus, and nearly everything said that you’d have swelling and a fever.

 Well, that made this huge difference.
 I could actually move my toes again, just like normal.
 They just moved perfectly easily and smoothly.
 Only then huge new stresses came up, and the improvement vanished.

 But I worry the adversary proceeding may not go as well as the one I did years ago.
 It should, but you know how sometimes things you think will go one way, really go another?
-That’s what I started thinking and the tingling feeling came into my left foot and was pretty bad.
+That’s what I started thinking and the tingling came into my left foot and was pretty bad.
 Not quite to the point where it feels like frost bite… but uncomfortable.